 “It’s been like over a minute.
 You die after a minute without air!”
 Manny started to get up out of his chair.

 “Just call.
 Just fucking call an ambulance, now!
 She’s not joking around!”

 “It’s freezing,” Maggie managed through chattering teeth.
-She was laying under a thin blanket in a bright room on a body-length heating pad.
+She was laying under a thin blanket in a bright room on a body-length pad that seemed to warm slowly.

 “Fetch her some warm socks,” said a woman in a white lab coat to an orderly, without moving her gaze from Maggie’s face.

 “Do you remember your name?”